okeeffed/cheat-sheets/Server-Side-React/Server-Side-Rendering-With-React-And-Redux.md

 ## How do tradition React apps work?

-In relation to the index `html` file, we end up with some thin.
+In relation to the index `html` file, we end up with a root div that React targets onto.

+The webpage makes the request to the server, then we fetch the JS file, then app boots and we make some requests - all before the content is visible.